 Tight Hips Can Wreck Your Back and Hurt Your Surfing

 Why should you even care about stretching and mobilizing your hips?!?!
-Excellent question my young apprentice.
+Excellent question, so get ready to learn.
 The dynamics of surfing require that your joints be able to move in extremely large ranges of motion, freely and quickly.
 Think about the simple act of a pop-up, to a few down the line pumps, a big roundhouse cut back, a few more pumps, and if you haven’t bonked it at this stage, let’s throw in a floater for good measure.
 Every single one of those movements is requiring some pretty extreme flexibility and mobility out of your joints, and especially your hips.
 So if you want to surf well, and especially pain free, you need to keep your hip joints flexibile.

 Looser, Freely Moving Joints Will Prevent Injury, and Let You Surf Faster and More Powerfully